The Letters and Poems of Emily Dickinson

 Similarly, Dickinson's letters expose a poet fully engaged in the process of crafting a persona.
-In another note to Higginson in the first year of their correspondence, Dickinson wrote, "When I state myself, as the representative of the verse, it does not mean me, but a supposed person."
-For students of writing, who often struggle to develop a distinctive voice, and then to modify that voice for different audiences, Dickinson's dialogues offer an instructive model.
-Ultimately, reading Emily Dickinson's letters alongside her poems helps students to better appreciate a remarkable voice in American literature, grasp how Dickinson perceived herself and her poetry, and-perhaps most relevant to their own endeavors—consider the ways in which a writer constructs a "supposed person."
+Ultimately, reading Emily Dickinson's letters alongside her poems helps students to analyze how Dickinson perceived herself and her poetry and consider the ways in which a writer constructs a "supposed person."

 In this curriculum unit, students will explore Dickinson's poetry as well as her letters to Higginson and her sister-in-law Susan Huntington Gilbert Dickinson.
-They will work individually and in groups to reflect on Dickinson's views and the process by which she writes; assume the role of a critic/correspondent and analyze Dickinson's poetry, specifically noting the effectiveness of her persona; and, finally, emulate her writing style while, at the same time, synthesizing what they've learned about poetic voice in a poetry-writing exercise on "There's a certain Slant of light."
+They will work individually and in groups to reflect on Dickinson's views and the process by which she writes; assume the role of a critic/correspondent and analyze Dickinson's poetry, specifically noting the effectiveness of her persona; and, finally, emulate her writing style while.

-In what ways does this perception manifest itself in her poetry?
+In what ways does Dickinson's self-perception manifest itself in her poetry?

 To what extent were Dickinson's poems influenced by and a reflection of critics and social norms?

 Identify the key figurative language and stylistic elements in Dickinson's works.

 Analyze how Thomas Wentworth Higginson’s editorial relationship with Emily Dickinson affected her poetry.

 Analyze the tensions between Dickinson's poetic persona and her personality.